 This pollution occurs because many domesticated animals, particularly livestock, are wasteful processors, consuming more food than they can produce.
 The volume of methane gas produced by cows is the second but most primary issue.

-Cows create as much as 500 liters of methane every day in the form of emissions.
+Cows create as much as 500 liters of methane every day in emissions.
 And not to forget that methane is around 30 times more effective as a heat-trapping greenhouse gas than carbon dioxide.

 And again, we eat red meat, which is extremely bad for humans when consumed in large quantities.
 Hence, meat consumption is endangering both the ecosystem and public health.